 According to one person, the ride was incredibly popular and the night of the fire, the park was quieter then it would be normally on a Saturday.

 The Ghost Train is described as being like an old Toyota that kept running.
 The ride was constructed in 1935 alongside the rest of the park.

 Finally, after the fire, the ride was replaced.
 Now, The Big Top sits on the site that the Ghost Train once occupied and a plaque sits on the Big Top’s external wall, dedicated to the victims.

 Luna Park Today

-Finally, when hear the name ‘Abe Saffron’ it makes us so mad!
+Finally, when we hear the name ‘Abe Saffron’ it makes us so mad!
 He never cared about the people who were occupying the park at the time of the fire.
 All he wanted was the land… for what purpose?!
-Seven people DIED that night just because he got greedy.
-If it were not for him, those people lost would still here now.
+Seven people DIED that night because he got greedy.
+If it were not for him, those people lost would still be here now.